-UPDATE: Since I first wrote this blog, further research has refined my position on this topic.
-It’s worth noting that the menstrual cycle itself is more of a ‘trigger’ of symptoms, rather than the direct cause.
-For example, research suggests that it is not the level of sex hormones an individual has that influences their health, but their reaction to the changing levels of various hormones, as stimulated by the menstrual cycle.
-Sex hormone changes seem to influence other hormonal pathways involved in the immune, metabolic, and stress pathways, which may then cause various symptoms in a minority of people who menstruate…
+2018 UPDATE: Since I first wrote this blog, further research has refined my position on this topic.
+It’s worth noting that the menstrual cycle is more of a ‘trigger’ of symptoms, rather than the direct cause.
+For example, research suggests that it is not the level of sex hormones that influences an individual’s health, but it could be related to the physiological changes involved in the menstrual cycle e.g. water retention, blood sugar changes, blood pressure changes, and reactions to pain and inflammation.
+This is why most people who menstruate do not experience significant symptoms, or mood changes.
+However, I still believe that further research on the menstrual cycle could be invaluable in learning more about such physiological ‘triggers’ of mental health disorders.

 It is well known that the menstrual cycle can affect an individual’s mood and anxiety levels…

-However, the potential relationship between sex hormones and anxiety and depression, has largely been ignored within medical practice.
+However, the potential relationship between what happens during the menstrual cycle and anxiety and depression, has largely been ignored by medicine.
 This blog post highlights why we ought to pay more attention to the role of the menstrual cycle in the study, diagnosis, and treatment of anxiety and depression, for the benefit of all people suffering from these issues.

 The majority of the most commonly experienced menstrual cycle-related symptoms are also those associated with depression and anxiety (see table above).
-This suggests that they may share a common underlying cause, perhaps directly, or indirectly, relating to changes in ‘female’ sex hormone levels (oestrogen and/ or progesterone).
+This suggests that they may share a common underlying cause, perhaps indirectly relating to changes in ‘female’ sex hormone levels (oestrogen and/ or progesterone).

-In fact, it is known that if a cyclical pattern in an individual’s symptoms of anxiety and/ or depression is identified (by tracking symptoms over time), then hormonal therapy can be a more effective course of treatment than antidepressants, or anti-anxiety medication .
+In fact, it is known that if a cyclical pattern in an individual’s symptoms of anxiety and/ or depression is identified (by tracking symptoms over time), then suppressing ovulation (i.e. using hormonal medications or devices) can be a more effective course of treatment than antidepressants, or anti-anxiety medication .

 Note: All humans have both ‘male’ and ‘female’ hormones, in varying levels.
 Male humans tend to have much higher levels of testosterone and other androgens, and female humans tend to have much higher levels of oestrogens and progesterone (see point 4 for further information).